jenkinsci/azure-ad-plugin/README.md

 * Autocompleting users and groups on the 'Security' page
 * Jenkins looking up the user, e.g. when you use the Rest API
-* Group display name support (rather than just object ID)
+* Resolving group object IDs to display names when configuring authorization

 _Note: You can skip this part and just use the claims returned when authenticating._